mrKrenar/e-commerceAndPostalOfficeManagement/README.md

 ## Each Buyer Has His Cart
 Buyers can add products to cart, change amount or completely remove them from cart.
-Price for each product and total price are calculated with JS.
+Price for each product and total price are dynamically calculated with JavaScript.

 ![](/ApplicationScreenshots/10.png)

 ## Purchase Products With Stripe
-Integrated in application is Stripe, a service that allows transactions from web pages.
+Stripe plugin is also integrated.It allows transactions from web pages.

 ![](/ApplicationScreenshots/11.png)